 Travel back with us to 2010.
-As the U.S. economy sputtered back to life after the Great Recession, the Harvard Business Review asked just that question.
+As the U.S. economy sputtered back to life after the Great Recession, the Harvard Business Review asked a question: "What lessons do past recessions give CFOs on trimming capital spending?"
 Finding a lack of empirical data, HBR decided to conduct a yearlong project to understand business success factors.
 For its Roaring Out of Recession report, the team analyzed strategy selection and corporate performance during the past three global recessions: the 1980 crisis, which lasted from 1980 to 1982; the slowdown spanning 1990 and 1991; and the 2000 dot-com bust, which extended to 2002.

 The study included 4,700 public companies and broke the data into three periods: the three years before a recession, the three years after and the recession years themselves.